 One of our goals at Synergy Dental Arts is to provide the most conservative treatment possible in every situation.
-Oral appliances offer simple, non-invasive treatment for a variety of conditions.
+Oral appliances offer a simple, non-invasive treatment for a variety of conditions.
 Regardless of the application, every appliance we prescribe is custom-crafted just for you.

 We're concerned about the overall health of our patients, including sleep health.
 Many people suffer needlessly from disruptive sleep disorders that keep them from getting enough oxygen at night.
 The risk of a heart attack is 23 times more likely than average with a sleep disorder, and 92% of stroke victims live unknowingly with apnea before having a stroke.Learn more about sleep apnea